maverickg59/maverick-toolkit-utils/README.md

-A library of util functions for use in my projects
+A library of util functions for use in my projects.